Personal cheat on Docker Basics

 24.1 2.
 Least privileged user

-When a Dockerfile doesn’t specify a USER
+When a Dockerfile doesn’t specify a USER, it defaults to executing the

-.
+container using the root user.
 In practice, there are very few reasons why

 the container should have root privileges.
 Docker defaults to running